viadee/isolationForestXAIUtils/README.md

 ```

 The result shows that Passenger 827 was classified as an anomaly because he did not survive and has more than 6.5 parents and siblings.

+# Cooperation

+This library will remain under an open source licence indefinately.

+Feel free to report issues, questions, ideas or patches.
+We are looking forward to it.

+First of all no performance optimization has been conducted as of now - this is a quick prototype created during the evalation of the new h2o-functionality.